Foreign policy of the Evo Morales administration: Relations with Russia

 Morales meeting with Russian president Dmitry Medvedev in Moscow on February 16, 2009.

 Russia has an embassy in La Paz, and Bolivia has an embassy in Moscow.

-With Bolivia the focus on relations with Russia is mainly economic, as opposed to political and strategic, as an agreement to invest in Bolivia's natural gas fields shows.
-It is seen to "help Latin America...[as it] expands Latin America's economic opportunities, diversifies its relationships...that's healthy."
+Bolivian relations with Russia are mainly economic, as opposed to political and strategic, as an agreement to invest in Bolivia's natural gas fields shows.

-2008 saw, as a first step to re-establish ties with Russia, the Bolivian government had plans to purchase a small batch of helicopters.
+In 2008, the Bolivian government had plans to purchase a small batch of helicopters as a first step to re-establish ties with Russia.
 Ambassador Leonid Golubev told The Associated Press that he would like to see Russia's ties to Bolivia one day "approach the level" of its growing partnership with Venezuela.

 In 2009, amid improving relations between the two countries, Bolivia and Russia signed various agreements pertaining to energy and military ties, mining activities and illegal drug eradication.

 Relations with the United States

 Prior to becoming president a rift with the U.S. was foreshadowed after Morales called President George W. Bush a terrorist: "Bush is the only terrorist, because he is the only one who intervenes militarily in the affairs of other countries.
 This is state terrorism, but those who demand their rights, those people are not terrorists."

-On September 10, 2008, Evo Morales declared the US Ambassador to Bolivia, Philip Goldberg, persona non grata—the eighth U.S. ambassador to be declared so, which was quickly followed by the ninth.
+On September 10, 2008, Evo Morales declared the US ambassador to Bolivia, Philip Goldberg, persona non grata—the eighth U.S. ambassador to be declared so, which was quickly followed by the ninth.
 Goldberg said of the decision that "I regret that the Bolivian government took this decision.
 I think this has set back U.S.-Bolivian relations."
 Morales had accused him of conspiring with the opposition after Goldberg was caught on film leaving the office of opposition prefect Rubén Costas following a secret meeting in the early hours of the morning.
 The U.S. reciprocated by expelling the Bolivian ambassador in Washington.
 Tensions grew further when Bolivia refused permission for planes from the U.S. Drug Enforcement Administration to fly over Bolivian territory.
 Morales said: "It's important that the international community knows that here, we don't need control of the United States on coca cultivation...
 We can control ourselves internally.
 We don't need any spying from anybody."

 Morales said his country should not fear U.S. suspension of trade preferences with Bolivia.
 In Vallegrande, near where Che Guevara died, he said: "We don't have to be afraid of an economic blockade by the United States against the Bolivian people."
 Still, his government announced it would send a delegation to Washington to lobby for the country's continued participation in the ATPDEA, a regional trade pact with Andean states offering lowered import tariffs for cooperating with U.S. anti-narcotics efforts.